Assistance programs Vanderburgh County and Evansville.

-People who are facing eviction or those who may be currently homeless may be able to receive assistance in paying rent or other housing expenses from nearly $3 million distributed through federal stimulus bill.
-Money can even be used to help pay for heating and utility bills.
-Residents of Vanderburgh County can apply for help at the contact information below.
+Aurora, Inc has a number of assistance programs.
+People who are facing eviction or those who may be currently homeless may be able to receive assistance in paying rent or other housing expenses.
+There is often grant funding coming from the federal government..
+Money can even be used to help pay for heating, energy and utility bills.
+Residents of Vanderburgh Count, including the currently homeless in Evansville, can apply for help at the contact information below.

-There are criteria, and the money will not be distributed to anyone.
-Those who want the benefits of the money and housing assistance program must first learn if they may receive it.
-For example, families of four need to have an income below $30,450, although exceptions are allowed, and if you are considered low to moderate income it is always worthwhile to apply.
+- There are criteria, and the money will not be distributed to anyone.
+Those who want the benefits of the assistance from Aurora must first learn if they may receive it.
+If you are considered low to moderate income it is always worthwhile to apply.

-Once someone is deemed eligible for the Homeless Prevention and Rapid Re-Housing Program (HPRP), an applicant will be assigned to a caseworker.
+- Once someone is deemed eligible for the Homeless Prevention and Rapid Re-Housing Program (HPRP), an applicant will be assigned to a caseworker.
 The caseworker will then work with the client to determine a client’s needs and how they can help.
-Some of what is offered may include short-term rental assistance, utility deposits and/or utility payments, security deposits, funds to provide moving cost assistance and hotel vouchers for extended stays.
+Some of what is offered may include short-term rental assistance, utility deposits and/or grants for utility payments.
+There are also funds for security deposits, grants to provide moving cost assistance and hotel vouchers for extended stays.
 Any HPRP payments paid out will not go directly to households, but instead the funds will be given to third parties such as utility companies and landlords.

 Possibly the number one agency to call is the Community Action Program of Evansville & Vanderburgh Co., Inc. (CAPE).
 They offer dozens of services and assistance programs, including.